 Are you suffering from a constantly pent up form of anger which sometimes bursts into episodes of rage, causing relationships with loved ones to suffer and bringing you nothing but guilt and sorrow?
 Perhaps your anger is more existential, a kind of ‘me against the world’ hostility towards everyone and everything.
 Maybe someone has done you wrong and you quietly seethe with hatred, replaying old events and wishing you could somehow get even.
 Anger management issues seem to be a rising theme at the time of updating this page.
 Years of national crisis and the new cost of living crisis have, I believe, brought a great many people to the end of their tether.

 Perhaps your anger is leading your relationships into difficulty.
 Perhaps you’re having problems at work.
 If you’re here, reading this, then it’s giving you problems in one area of life or another.
 No matter what your problem might be, no matter how bad it might seem, there is an answer and a way out.

 Whatever your issue with anger might be, my particular blend of hypnotherapy, mindfulness and psychotherapy could help you.
-I see clients in Reading, London, Oxford, Wallingford and Thame for this issue every week.
+I see clients in Reading, London, Oxford, Wallingford and Thame for anger management every week.
 Hypnotherapy is wonderful for helping people to cope with the feeling, as it happens, and also with the long term causes.

 Anger is no respecter of age, class or gender.
-It’s a universal emotion and the only question is who is in charge – it or you?
+It’s a universal emotion and the only question is who is in charge of it- it or you?

 Who does anger really hurt?